kyrie-edelweiss/edelweiss-archive/_pages/the-red-king.md

 > *“We worked opposite ends of the facility.
 I ran maintenance routing—sixteen hours sorting cables that didn’t go anywhere.
 She was in the chemical rooms.
 Breathing bleach like perfume.
 Hands always cracked.”*

 > *“There was a chute behind the incinerator vent.
 No cameras.
 No sensors.
-We’d lie on the steel and pretend it was soft.
-Pretend the heat wasn’t from the vents.”*
+We’d lie on the steel.”*

 > **[AUDIO: LOW, METALLIC WIND – DISTANT PIPELINE PRESSURE]**